nhn/tui.chart/apps/react-chart/README.md

 ## Collect statistics on the use of open source

 React Wrapper of TOAST UI Chart applies Google Analytics (GA) to collect statistics on the use of open source, in order to identify how widely TOAST UI Chart is used throughout the world.
-It also serves as important index to determine the future course of projects. location.hostname (e.g. > “ui.toast.com") is to be collected and the sole purpose is nothing but to measure statistics on the usage.
+It also serves as important index to determine the future course of projects. location.hostname (e.g. > “ui.toast.com") is to be collected, and the sole purpose is nothing but to measure statistics on the usage.
 To disable GA, use the `usageStatistics` props like the example below.

 ```js
 const options = {